-- (c) Effective July 1, 2017, the TRSL board adopted a plan to gradually reduce the discount rate from 7.75% to 7.50% in 0.05% annual increments.
+- (a) Effective July 1, 2017, the projected contribution requirement includes direct funding of administrative expenses, rather than a reduction in the assumed rate of return, per Act 94 of 2016. - (b) Effective July 1, 2017, the TRSL board adopted a plan to gradually reduce the discount rate from 7.75% to 7.50% in 0.05% annual increments.
 Therefore, the discount rate was reduced from 7.75% to 7.70% for the June 30, 2017 valuation, and reduced to 7.65% for the June 30, 2018 valuation.
 On November 1, 2018, the TRSL board accelerated the discount rate reduction plan by one year and a 7.55% rate was used to determine the projected contribution requirements for the June 30, 2019 valuation.
 On January 9, 2020, the TRSL board accelerated the discount rate reduction plan and a 7.45% rate was used to determine the projected actuarially required contribution rates for the June 30, 2020 valuation.
-The TRSL board adopted a reduction in the discount rate to 7.40% for purposes of determining the projected contribution requirements for fiscal year 2023 was reduced beyond the original plan to 7.25%. - (d) The inflation assumption was reduced from 2.50% to 2.30% and all salary assumptions were reduced by 0.2%, effective July 1, 2020. - (e) Two triggers set by Act 95 of the 2016 Regular Session were met on June 30, 2021.
+The TRSL board adopted a reduction in the discount rate to 7.40% for purposes of determining the projected contribution requirements for fiscal year 2022.
+The discount rate used to determine the projected contribution requirements for fiscal year 2023 was reduced beyond the original plan to 7.25%. - (c) Demographic, mortality and salary assumptions were updated beginning with the June 30, 2018, valuation to reflect the results of the most recent experience study observed for the period of July 1, 2012 through June 30, 2017. - (d) Effective June 30, 2020, the inflation assumption was reduced from 2.50% to 2.30% and all salary assumptions were reduced by 0.20%. - (e) Two triggers set by Act 95 of the 2016 Regular Session were met on June 30, 2021.
 Since the funded ratio reached 70%, the amortization period for changes in assumptions, experience losses, and most experience gains reduced from 30 years to 20 years.
-In addition, the OAB was re-amortized with level-dollar payments to 2029 since this re-amortization resulted in annual payments which are less than the fiscal year 2022 payments that would have been required without the re-amortization.
+In addition, the OAB was re-amortized with level-dollar payments to 2029 since this re-amortization resulted in annual payments which are less than the fiscal year 2022 payments that would have been required without the re-amortization. - (f) Effective June 30, 2022, the discount rate was reduced from 7.40% to 7.25%.
+This change was anticipated in the determination of the projected contribution requirement for fiscal year 2023.